paul-duvall/100-days-of-code/log-r2.md

 Today's Progress: Watched some videos about asynchronous JavaScript, Ajax and JSON.

 Thoughts: Nice to be making a start on this topic!

+Day 11-12: 1-2 October, Monday - Tuesday
+Today's Progress: Continued watching videos about asynchronous JavaScript, Ajax and JSON, creating a simple page using data from an external API (Chuck Norris joke generator) and learning about REST APIs and HTTP requests.
+Also updated blog, wrote new post, did some research on codepen about ecommerce designs (gonna work on some stuff in that area soon),

+Thoughts: The API stuff is confusing but exciting!